Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Keto

 Mars and Snickers bars are forbidden to be consumed on a keto diet.
 They are packed with refined sugars and have very high carb levels.
-Thus avoid at all costs.
+Thus avoid it at all costs.

 Vegan

-Mars and snickers contain milk and egg products; thus, they should be avoided during the vegan diet.
+Mars and Snickers contain milk and egg products; thus, they should be avoided during the vegan diet.
 However, they are considered vegetarian.
 It is important to take into consideration their high amounts of sugars and fats.

 Health impacts